-6. Other State LLP Statutes.
+- 6. Other State LLP Statutes.
 In the other states that have LLP statutes, the scope of liability from which an innocent partner in an LLP is protected varies from state to state.
-Some LLP statutes only protect partners from vicarious liability for tort-type liabilities ("partial shield"), while others provide a "full shield" of protection from both tort and contract liabilities of the partnership, perhaps in recognition that some malpractice claims could be pled in contract as well as in tort.
-Under most LLP statutes, including that of Delaware, a partner is liable not only for his own negligence, malpractice, wrongful act or misconduct, but also for that of someone under his direct supervision and control.
-The Maryland LLP statute preserves liability for a partner who is negligent or committed the wrongful act or omission.
-At least two states, Kentucky and Utah, have adopted LLP statutes providing that a partner is personally liable only for his own negligence, malpractice, wrongful acts and misconduct.

-D. Post 2011 S.B.
+Some LLP statutes only protect partners from vicarious liability for tort-type liabilities ("partial shield"), while others provide a "full shield" of protection from both tort and contract liabilities of the partnership, 968 perhaps in recognition that some malpractice claims could be pled in contract as well as in tort.
+969 Under most LLP statutes, including that of Delaware, 970 a partner is liable not only for his own negligence, malpractice, wrongful act or misconduct, but also for that of someone under his direct supervision and control.
+The Maryland LLP statute preserves liability for a partner who is negligent in appointing, supervising or cooperating with the partner, employee or agent who was negligent or committed the wrongful act or omission.
+971 At least two states, Kentucky and Utah, have adopted LLP statutes providing that a partner is personally liable only for his own negligence, malpractice, wrongful acts and misconduct. - D. Post 2011 S.B.
 748 Requirements for LLP Status.
 Each of the two requirements described below must be satisfied in order for the LLP shield to be in place in Texas.
 Creditors seeking to break the shield can be expected to require proof of satisfaction of each of the conditions and to challenge any noncompliance.

-&lt;sup>800 See Elmer v.
-Santa Fe Properties, Inc., 2006 WL 3612359 (Tex. - San Antonio 2006, no pet. h.) (under Tex.
+See Elmer v.
+Santa Fe Properties, Inc., 2006 WL 3612359 (Tex. - San Antonio 2006, no pet.) (under Tex.
 LLP Stats. in effect prior to 2011 S.B.
 748, partner held liable for LLP lease obligations because it "was not a properly registered limited liability partnership when it incurred its lease obligations" because it did not have the required insurance at that time).

-&lt;sup>801 See Bishop, The Limited Liability Partnership Amendments to the Uniform Partnership Act (1994), 53 BUS.
+See Bishop, The Limited Liability Partnership Amendments to the Uniform Partnership Act (1994), 53 BUS.
 LAW.
 101 (Nov.
 1997), which contains a table of LLP Liability Shield Features (through October 31, 1997) showing those LLP statutes which are full shield or partial shield).

-&lt;sup>802 Miller, Procedural and Conflict Laws Issues Arising In Connection With Multi-State Partnerships (ABA BUS.
+Miller, Procedural and Conflict Laws Issues Arising In Connection With Multi-State Partnerships (ABA BUS.
 L. SEC.
 1996 Spring Meeting).

-&lt;sup>803 DEL.
+970 DEL.
 CODE ANN. tit.
 6, § 1515 (1999 & Supp.
 2005).

-&lt;sup>804 MD.
+971 MD.
 CORP. & ASS'N. CODE ANN. § 9A-306(d)(1) (1999).

-&lt;sup>805 See Ky.
+972 See Ky.
 Rev. Stat.
 Ann. § 362.220 (Michie 2002); Utah Code Ann. § 48-1-12(2) (2002).

-1. Name.
+- 1. Name.
 The Tex.
 LLP Stats. require that an LLP must include in its name the words "limited liability partnership" or an abbreviation thereof.

-2. Filing with the Secretary of State of Texas.
+973 - 2.
+Filing with the Secretary of State of Texas.
 LLPs are considered to be non-filing entities under the TBOC.
 Nonetheless, to achieve domestic LLP status, a partnership must file with the Secretary of State of Texas an application accompanied by a fee for each partner of \$200.
-The application must (a) state the name of the partnership, the address of its principal office, the number of partners and the business in which the partnership engages, plus the federal tax identification number of the partnership, and (b) be executed by a majority in interest of the partners or by one or more partners authorized by a majority in interest of the partners.
+The application must (a) state the name of the partnership, the address of its principal office, the number of partners and the business in which the partnership engages, plus the federal tax identification number of the partnership, and (b) be executed by a majority in interest of the partners.
 The Tex.
-LLP Stats. do not require that an LLP filing with the Secretary of State have any express authorization in the partnership agreement, but changing the name to
+LLP Stats do not require that an LLP filing with the Secretary of State have any express authorization in the partnership agreement, but changing the name to